 });

-But, the problem is, it will replies a 302 state code while Authentication failures, and the new location is /Account/Login by default. and notice the new address domain is the backend's domain, that is mean if we separated the app into frontend and backend, it will not redirects to a correct address when Authentication failures.
+and notice the new address domain is the backend's domain, that is mean if we separated the app into frontend and backend, it will not redirects to a correct address when Authentication failures.

 For example:

-Assumes our frontend app listening address localhost:8800, and backend app listening localhost:9900, frontend request API but triggered authentication and be failure, responses 302 state code with location localhost:9900/Account/Login, frontend will automatically request this new address and found that is not a available API.
-Normally it should redircets to a login page, but frontend used http API like fetch or Axios, they will automatically request that new location while 302 response, and then would be failure.
+, frontend will automatically request this new address and found that is not a available API.
+Normally it should redircets to a login page, but frontend used http API like fetch

 Unfortunately we cannot change the domain of the new location.